openvinotoolkit/openvino/tools/pot/docs/FrequentlyAskedQuestions.md

 These issues happen due to insufficient available amount of memory for statistics collection during the quantization process of a huge model or due to a very high resolution of input images in the quantization dataset.
 If you do not have a possibility to increase your RAM size, one of the following options can help:

 - Set ``inplace_statistics`` parameters to ``True``.
-In that case the POT will change method collect statistics and use less memory.
-Note that such change might increase time required for quantization.
+In that case, the POT will change the method to collect statistics and use less memory.
+Note that such change might increase the time required for quantization.
 - Set ``eval_requests_number`` and ``stat_requests_number`` parameters to 1.
-In that case the POT will limit the number of infer requests by 1 and use less memory.
+In that case, the POT will limit the number of infer requests by 1 and use less memory.
-Note that such change might increase time required for quantization.
+Note that such change might increase the time required for quantization.
 - Set ``use_fast_bias`` parameter to ``false``.
-In that case the POT will switch from the FastBiasCorrection algorithm to the full BiasCorrection algorithm which is usually more accurate and takes more time but requires less memory.
+In that case, the POT will switch from the FastBiasCorrection algorithm to the full BiasCorrection algorithm which is usually more accurate and takes more time but requires less memory.
 See :doc:`Post-Training Optimization Best Practices <pot_docs_BestPractices>` for more details.
 - Reshape your model to a lower resolution and resize the size of images in the dataset.
 Note that such change might impact the accuracy.